 For your submissions, use a format that does not require special software.
 Use only the following: .docx, .pptx, .jpg, and PDF.
-The team profile, proposal, design document, final report, and presentation will be submitted electronically through the OWL system.
+The team profile and proposal, final report, and presentation will be submitted electronically through the OWL system.
 The prototype and its source code will be submitted using GitHub platform.
-Ideally, your prototype should run on a web page (should be a web application).
+Regarding the details of the implemented prototype, you need to consult with the TAs.